cybrxkhan/RICE-for-CK3/README.md

 - Fixed issue with several situations where you'll regain the Not Crowned by Ooni modifier even after you did the coronation with the Ooni
 - Fixed issue where rulers would gain or wouldn't lose the Not Crowned by Ooni modifier when they became the Ooni
 - Cleaned up code in a few places
+- Fixed potential compatibility issues with Orisha and Oloku faiths from BAP

 ### 1.6.4 "Ile-Ife"